MP Materials Corp. (MP) Shares Plummet Below 1-Year High

 MP’s Market Performance

 The stock of MP Materials Corp.
-(MP) has seen a 2.25% increase in the past week, with a 0.59% rise in the past month, and a -17.56% fall in the past quarter.
-The volatility ratio for the week is 4.65%, and the volatility levels for the past 30 days are at 4.38% for MP.
-The simple moving average for the last 20 days is 1.03% for MP stock, with a simple moving average of -21.81% for the last 200 days.
+(MP) has seen a -5.88% decrease in the past week, with a -3.47% drop in the past month, and a -17.32% fall in the past quarter.
+The volatility ratio for the week is 3.01%, and the volatility levels for the past 30 days are at 4.04% for MP.
+The simple moving average for the past 20 days is -2.75% for MP’s stock, with a -24.11% simple moving average for the past 200 days.

 Analysts’ Opinion of MP